AI and blockchain

 As VentureBeat notes: “Blockchain technology will enable the creation of secure mesh networks, where IoT devices will interconnect in a reliable way while avoiding threats such as device spoofing and impersonation.”

 Hackers can’t say, for example, clone a device that has been authenticated on the Blockchain.
-After all, once it’s on the network, another one appearing simply won’t be able to connect, or will be flagged as suspicious.
+After all, once it’s on the network, another one appearing simply won’t be able to connect or will be flagged as suspicious.

 Creating such advanced Blockchain systems is hard, which is why some institutions like Google are considering AI.
-Google’s DeepMind wants to use Blockchain in their healthcare initiatives, monitored and improved with machine learning and AI.
+Google’s DeepMind wants to use Blockchain in its healthcare initiatives, monitored and improved with machine learning and AI.
 Machines can calculate much faster than people and, considering the stakes, this is what most of us would want.

 If you want to know more about Blockchain, consider our article which outlines what precisely it is and why it matters in today’s world.
 All of these advances in tech will eventually become commonplace, but it is important for business people to know what they mean today.